-Andrew Walker is also working with Hull University to look at flood storage via increase in
+Andrew Walker is also working with Hull University to look at flood storage via increase in organic material in the Hull Catchment, we're linking in with this

 Water is the foundation of society.
-It sustains life. fuels agriculture and food production, supports our economy, and is crucial to the natural environment.
+It sustains life, fuels agriculture and food production, supports our economy, and is crucial to the natural environment.